Central Plan Scheme Monitoring System

 The Central Plan Scheme Monitoring System (CPSMS) (now called Public Finance Management System or PFMS) is a Government of India public financial management reforms initiative which monitors programs in the social sector and tracks funds disbursed.
-Given the large number programs on which the money is spent, the CPSMS is an initiative by the Indian Central Government to ensure that the money is spent according to its intended purpose, and provide an accounting of same.
+Given the large number of programs on which the money is spent, the CPSMS is an initiative by the Indian Central Government to ensure that the money is spent according to its intended purpose, and provide an accounting of same.

 History

 The Economic Survey (2007–08) emphasized the need for effective financial monitoring of the Plan Schemes.
 The Finance Minister in his Budget Speech (2008–09) announced the establishment of a comprehensive Decision Support System and Management Information System.
 The 11th Plan Document also recognized the deficiencies in the existing accounting system for the Plan Schemes and its inability to support informed planning, budgeting and effective monitoring of these schemes.
 It also underlined the need for a consolidated financial information system for the Plan Schemes.

 The EFC of the Planning Commission approved the implementation of CPSMS in a phased manner.
 The Finance Minister accorded its approval in principle for the entire scheme.
 Administrative and financial approval for Part A of the Scheme, with an outlay of Rs.
 24.25 crores, was received.

 By 2009, the system was available in all the central ministries and all the state, ministry and scheme reports were available to users in these ministries.
-The system was being implemented in the four states of Madhya Pradesh, Bihar, Mizoram and Punjab.
+The system was being implemented in the four states: of Madhya Pradesh, Bihar, Mizoram and Punjab.
 The CPSMS-CBS interface was functional and was providing real time information exchange with the banks.
 The Planning Commission also decided to fast-track work on the system.